Emajuddin Ahamed: Early life and education

 Ahamed was born in Malda district in West Bengal in the then British India.
 He later moved to the Chapai Nawabganj District in Bangladesh with his family.
 Ahamed received his early education in Rajshahi.
 He got his bachelor's degree from Rajshahi College.
-He then joined the civil service as a lecturer of government college.
+He then joined the civil service as a lecturer of a government college.
 He became the principal of the college.
 In the mid-1970s, he was granted a scholarship by the Queen's University in Ontario, Canada when he earned a PhD degree for his research in political science.

 Career

-Upon returning to Bangladesh, Ahamed joined the University of Dhaka as a senior lecturer in the department of political science.
-He later became a professor.
-He started writing about his research and reviews of the general politics of the nation.
-He wrote numerous books on national politics.
+In his professional life, he chose the teaching profession.
+His teaching career began at the college level.
+Initially, he joined Prafulla Chandra (P.C.)
+College in Bagerhat as a lecturer.
+Later, he served as the principal of Nilphamari College, Chuadanga College, and Rangpur College.
+In 1970, he joined the Department of Political Science at the University of Dhaka as a senior lecturer.

 Ahamed served two terms as the pro-vice chancellor before becoming the vice chancellor of Dhaka University in 1992.
 He retired in 1996.
 He became the vice-chancellor of the University of Development Alternative in 2002.
 He also worked with the Asiatic Society of Bangladesh.

 Ahamed was awarded the Ekushey Padak in 1992 for his contribution to education.

+Political scientist Mubashar Hasan described Emajuddin as a supporter of President Ziaur Rahman.
+According to Hasan, Emajuddin criticized the Awami League's Bengali nationalism for excluding non-Bengali residents of Bangladesh, and believed the Bangladesh Nationalist Party intentionally crafted their Bangladeshi nationalism to include all people living in Bangladesh.